 Sustainability-focused careers are on the rise in the U.S. and around the world.
 Many of them fall into a job category that the U.S. Bureau of Labor Statistics will continue to grow faster than the average for all occupations for some time to come.

-SNHU's sustainability certificate offer many one-of-a-kind features designed to meet the demand in today's job market for sustainability-focused professionals, especially when combined with a major in Business Administration (particularly the Organizational Leadership or Small Business Management concentrations), International Business, Communication, Environmental Science and Sustainability, Law and Politics, Operations and Project Management or Sociology.
+SNHU's sustainability certificate offer many one-of-a-kind features designed to meet the demand in today's job market for sustainability-focused professionals, especially when combined with a major in Business Administration (particularly the International Business, Organizational Leadership, Small Business Management concentrations), Communication, Law and Politics, Operations and Project Management or Sociology.

-The Sustainability Certificate is not for students enrolled in SNHU's B.S. in Environmental Science and Sustainability or B.S. in Environmental Science and Sustainability (International).
+The Sustainability Certificate is not for students enrolled in the Compliance and Sustainability Concentration of SNHU's B.S. in Environmental Science.
 The curriculum includes some general introductory coursework, a capstone experience and your choice of a number of specialized course options, including environmental science, ecological principles, sustainability strategies for business, U.S. environmental law and more.